 Disruption doesn’t have to be negative.
 In fact, if done properly, it’s quite positive.
 Let’s not confuse the word “disruptive” with “destructive.”
 The fact is, it’s quite the contrary.

 Disruptive Creative gives people credit for being smart.
 It taps into insights and intelligence.
 We, as humans, strive to understand the “why” factor.
 Disruptive Creativity poses a problem to solve.
 What’s different?
 What’s New?
 What’s attractive?
-This all happens instantaneously.
+Why do I care?

-Disruptive Creative entertains us and makes the mundane magical.
+It entertains us and makes the mundane magical.
+It triggers emotion.

 Relevant Disruptive Creative can pay dividends for any brand (relevant being the key word) when it comes to awareness.
 I’m not suggesting frivolous disruption – that wouldn’t make sense – but disrupting to make a point, as part of your messaging strategy, is powerful.